rwaltzsoftware-org/Laravel-Admin/README.md

 # Laravel-Admin

-This is the basic admin panel in which you can all basic modules required for any admin panel, like country, city, states, category subcategory, site settings, Auth etc..
+This is the basic admin panel in which you can manage all basic modules required for any admin panel, like country, city, states, category, subcategory, site settings, CMS pages, Faq's, Translations, Email Templates, Auth etc..

 This repository will make you know about the codinng standards and folder structures we strictly follow.